Everything You Need to Know: Yoga On the Rocks – Denver, CO

 My best advice

-Tickets were priced at $25.
-I got mine for $37 with fees.
-For popularity context, the night before, they were reselling for $100.
+Tickets were originally priced at $25, but I got mine for $37 with fees.
+For context, the night before, they were reselling for $100.

 Where to stay and how to get there

-I also highly recommend renting a car.
-The earlier the better, to ensure you get a great rate.
-Mine was less than $90 a day because I booked about 4 months in advance.
+I also highly recommend renting a car—the earlier, the better to ensure you get a great rate.
+I booked about four months in advance and got mine for less than $90 a day.
 There is no public transportation to the amphitheater.

-Thankfully most people have google or apple maps on their phones. 😉 It’s a straight shot to the amphitheater that early in the morning and it was only a 30-minute drive.
-You won’t be the only one going, just follow your map and all the other cars.
+Thankfully, most people have Google or Apple Maps on their phones. 😉 It’s a straight shot to the amphitheater early in the morning, and it’s only a 30-minute drive.
+You won’t be the only one going, so just follow your map and all the other cars.

 Parking

 There are two parking lots.
-They are both a bit of a walk to the main gate/check-in area but not bad!
-I parked in the lower level and it was a 10-minute walk to the gate from my car.
-Either parking lot works well but I will say, there were construction machines and trucks in the closest parking lot because they were doing repairs.
-Almost everyone parked in the lower lot.
+They are both a bit of a walk to the main gate/check-in area, but it’s not bad!
+I parked in the lower level, and it was a 10-minute walk to the gate from my car.
+Either parking lot works well, but I will say there were construction machines and trucks in the closest parking lot because they were doing repairs.
+Almost everyone parked in the lower lot

 Arriving and setting up

-I mentioned getting there early, to avoid as much stress as possible.
-When I arrived, I had 10 minutes til the class started.
+I mentioned getting there early to avoid as much stress as possible.
+When I arrived, I had 10 minutes until the class started.
 I had enough time to scope out a good spot and take in the atmosphere before it started.

 However, I did leave later than expected.
 Even though I lucked out by being able to snag a spot between a few people, I would have felt better getting there 20 minutes before class.